-Dental anxiety can be a major obstacle for a lot of people to get the care they need.
-This is especially true for root canals which have gotten a bad reputation over the years, but thanks to advancements in technology and anesthesia, this procedure has completely transformed.
-If you need a root canal, but feel paralyzed or held back by fear, our dentists want to help restore your oral health.
+Dental anxiety can be a major obstacle for a lot of people when it comes to getting the care they need.
+This is especially true for root canals which have gotten a bad reputation over the years.
+Thanks to advancements in technology and anesthesia, this procedure has completely transformed.
+If you need a root canal, but feel paralyzed or held back by fear, our Shelby Township, MI, dentists can help restore your oral health.

-If you do have advanced tooth decay and an infected root canal, you may have a dental abscess which is a buildup of pus that can cause
+If you do have advanced tooth decay and an infected root canal, you may have awhich is a buildup of pus that can cause:

 - Swollen lymph nodes

-If you see a pimple protruding from your gums this can be a sign of a dental abscess.
-The abscess may burst, in which case you’ll likely feel some pain relief, but you still need to see a dentist as soon as possible because the bacteria can now spread easier.
+If you see a pimple-like swelling protruding from your gums this can be a sign of a dental abscess.
+The abscess may burst, in which case you’ll likely feel some pain relief, but you still need to see our dentists as soon as possible because the bacteria can now spread easier.

-have a number of steps to them.
-First, if your dentist hasn’t already taken x-rays of the affected area, they likely will.
-Next is numbing the tooth, nerves, and gums so you don’t feel any pain.
+Root canal procedures have a number of steps to them.
+First, we will take X-rays of the affected area.
+Next, we’ll numb the tooth, nerves, and gums so you don’t feel any pain.
 You may feel a pinch at first, but this is only to inject the anesthetic.

-The dentist will then place a dental dam, a small rubber sheet, in your mouth to protect the affected tooth and keep it clear and dry for the duration of the procedure.
-Then, using a specialized drill, they will open up the top of the tooth and using other small tools extract the infected pulp from inside the tooth.
+Our dentists will then place a dental dam, or a small rubber sheet, in your mouth to protect the affected tooth and keep it clear and dry for the duration of the procedure.
+Using a specialized drill, we will open up the top of the tooth and extract the infected pulp from inside the tooth with other small tools.

 The pulp cavity and root canals are then thoroughly cleaned out and disinfected.
-After all, the debris has been removed and the internal tooth has been properly treated, the tooth is filled with gutta percha, a thermoplastic filling originally derived from the malaysian percha tree.
-Lastly, a permanent crown is fitted to the tooth.
+After all the debris has been removed and the internal tooth has been properly treated, the tooth is filled with gutta percha, a rubber-like filling originally derived from the Malaysian percha tree.
+Lastly, a permanent dental crown is fitted to the tooth.

 Root Canal Alternatives

 While there aren’t many options for alternative procedures, there are a couple.
-If your tooth is too severely decayed, your dentist may recommend a tooth extraction.
+If your tooth is too severely decayed, our dentists may recommend a tooth extraction.
 In this case, you’ll need to schedule another appointment to get that tooth replaced with a dental implant or bridge.